sampsyo/cs6120/content/blog/2022-04-28-chlorophyll/index.md

 ### Synthesis and Compilation
 Prof. Armando Solar-Lezama at MIT mentions in his course, "One distinguishing feature between a compiler and a synthesizer is the element of **search**"[^3].
 Traditional compiler only does some simple transformation to the program, while synthesizer may have lots of valid programs but need to search for the best one.
 However, we can see the boundary between compiler and synthesizer nowadays is becoming blurry.
 A trend of domain-specific compiler is to decouple the *schedule* (how to optimize the program) from the *algorithm* (what to compute).
 Using this new interface, some compilers may be equipped with auto-tuning methods, which is essentially what the synthesizer does for searching.
 Examples include Halide[^4] for image processing, TVM[^5] for deep learning, HeteroCL[^6] for software-defined hardware, and GraphIt[^7] for graph processing, etc.

 Recently, we can also see some efforts in deploying program synthesis techniques for deep learning model optimization.
 For example, Cowan et al.[^8] provide compute sketch and reduction sketch to synthesize high-performance quantized machine learning kernels.
-Xie et al.[^9] uses program synthesis to generate an optimal parallelism plan for distributed training.
+Xie et al.[^9] use program synthesis to generate an optimal parallelism plan for distributed training.
 Those examples prove that program synthesis can be a powerful tool for a compiler to generate high-performance code.
 We need to strike a balance between compilation and synthesis.

 ### Programming Model
 Someone also mentions we should rethink about the [high-level programming abstraction](https://github.com/sampsyo/cs6120/discussions/321#discussioncomment-2651248) for these spatial architecture.
-One recent effort to reduce the programming burden for data placement is HeteroFlow[^10].
+One recent effort to reduce the programming burden for data placement is HeteroFlow[^10], which I was lucky to contribute to it.
 It proposes the `.to()` interface to conduct host-to-accelerator, inter-kernel, and intra-kernel communication.
 Users can easily specify the data communication between different kernels or different devices without rewriting the algorithm.

 <center>
 <img src="heteroflow.png" alt="alt_text" title="image_tooltip" style="zoom:50%;" />